openrewrite/rewrite-docs/docs/recipes/xml/changetagvalue.md

 | `String` | newValue | The new value for the tag.
 Supports capture groups when regex is enabled.
 If literal $,\ characters are needed in newValue, with regex true, then it should be escaped. | `user` |
 | `Boolean` | regex | *Optional*.
 Default false.
 If true, `oldValue` will be interpreted as a [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression), and capture group contents will be available in `newValue`. |  |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.ChangeTagValueExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---